Find the Google Colab notebook for this example here.

 Inventory Type: Perishable

-P = Inventory position = H + inventory en route
+P = inventory position = H + inventory en route

 This flowchart illustrates the order and sequence of events that take place at the pharmacy.